 Earn college credit through the Early Start Scholarship Program.

-Early Start is a scholarship program for high school students in Mohave County, home schooled students and GED graduates.
+Early Start is a scholarship program for high school students, home schooled students and GED graduates.

 How it works:

 This scholarship is awarded for a total of ten credit hours (Arizona in-state tuition) for courses numbered 100 or above taken anytime from the summer directly before a student’s junior year through the spring of their senior year.
 GED recipients are eligible for this scholarship the semester following the completion of GED.
 GED recipients must utilize this scholarship within one calendar year of completion of their GED.

 Students will be required to use three of the ten credits to complete the STU 103, “Survive and Thrive,” course to qualify for the Early Start Scholarship.
 Students must have either completed STU 103, before utilizing the Early Start Scholarship OR are required to take it the first semester of using their Early Start Scholarship.
 STU 103 may be taken concurrently with other courses or independently.

 The scholarship award pays tuition only for college-level course work leading to an MCC declared degree or certificate.
 An Early Start Scholarship covers tuition and does not include administrative and course fees.
 All Early Start Scholarships are subject to Arizona State Residency requirements as outlined in ARS 15-1802.
 The student is responsible for all other fees (such as books and other supplies required for the course) at the time of registration.
 Scholarship funds are limited and will be awarded on a first-come, first-served basis.
 The college reserves the right to limit the scholarship at any time if budgetary restrictions should occur.